Azure/azure-sdk-for-sap-odata/README.md

 Currently supported output language is C#.
 You may extend by adding templates for other languages [here](DataOperations.Generator.OData/Templates).
 Consumers of the SDK can be coded in any language.

+> [!Note]
-> **Note** - Due to the nature of the SDK it can be applied to apps or functions coded in NodeJS too.
+> Due to the nature of the SDK it can be applied to apps or functions coded in NodeJS too.

 ![Illustration of the function app flow with the OData SDK](/assets/img/function-app-overview.png)

+> [!Note]
-> **Note** - In case you prefer SAP's own Cloud SDK for your Azure app development, have a look at [this sister project](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart) deploying to Azure App Service and Azure Functions.
+> In case you prefer SAP's own Cloud SDK for your Azure app development, have a look at [this sister project](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart) deploying to Azure App Service and Azure Functions.
+Another option is the [SAP Cloud Application Programming model](https://cap.cloud.sap/docs/) showcased on [this repos](https://github.com/Azure-Samples/app-service-javascript-sap-cap-quickstart).

 ## Prerequisites 👨🏾‍🎓